martheberget/weather-app/README.md

 # Weather App
 Welcome to **Weather App**!
 A simple weather application that retrieves a five-day weather forecast for any location worldwide using the OpenWeatherMap API.
-This app was designed and implemented by me as part of CS50x 2023.
+This app was designed and implemented by me as the final project for CS50x 2023.
+Created for educational purposes.

 ![Weather App](images/app.png)